lizaodawn/IMMARKUS-wiki-clone/Defining-your-data-model.md

 - Enter a __name__ for the property, such as "Material"
 - Choose a __data type__ for the property.
 For example, you may want to pre-define a number of options that you can later choose from in the annotation interface.
 In this case, select __Options__ as the data type, and the values you want to be available as choices.
 (Don't worry - you can always edit or add values later.)

+Optionally, add a description for the property.
+(E.g. to clarify what this property is for to other users, in case you plan to share your data model.)